patricekrakow/play-with-pact/README.md

 > :warning: This is not production-ready code ;-)

-So, you can see that this technique can be error-prone and maybe difficult to scale when a _provider_ has a lot of _customers_, but the effort needed must be put in perspective with the work needed to maintain and prepare "connected test environment(s)" in order to perform valuable end-to-end testing.
-As a reminder the goal of Consumer-Driven Contract Testing with Pact is to remove the need of end-to-end testing!
+So, you can see that this technique can be error-prone and maybe difficult to scale when a _provider_ has a lot of _customers_, but this effort needed must be put in perspective with the work needed to maintain and prepare "connected test environment(s)" in order to perform valuable end-to-end testing.
+As a reminder, the goal of _Consumer-Driven Contract Testing with Pact_ is to remove the need of end-to-end testing!

 ```text
 node provider.app.v2